kk5190/kk5190/README.md

 ##### Software Engineer @ [Acquia](https://www.acquia.com/)

-A Full Stack developer with more than six years of experience in site building, frontend and backend development.
+A Full Stack developer with more than seven years of experience in site building, frontend and backend development.
 Driven to provide excellent service and high-quality coding to create secure and functional sites for clients.
 Expert in Drupal content management systems and up to date on the latest developments and versions.

 ### Skills